Anura Tennekoon

-Anura Tennekoon (born 29 October 1946) is a former Sri Lankan cricketer and captain of the Sri Lanka national cricket team.
+Anura Tennekoon also spelt as Anura Tennakoon (born 29 October 1946) is a former Sri Lankan cricketer and captain of the Sri Lanka national cricket team.
 He was educated at the S. Thomas' College in Mount Lavinia.

 After captaining the school team and being selected as best schoolboy batsman of the year, Tennekoon went on to play first-class cricket for the Ceylon team (later Sri Lanka).
 He was regarded as an accomplished batsman.
 He made his ODI debut in 1975 against West Indies, leading Sri Lanka in the first Cricket World Cup of 1975. went on to lead them in the 1979 World Cup as well, although his participation was impeded by an injury during the tournament.

 He was the chief executive of Sri Lanka Cricket from 2000 to 2003, and is now a selector for the national team.
 In September 2018, he was one of 49 former Sri Lankan cricketers felicitated by Sri Lanka Cricket, to honour them for their services before Sri Lanka became a full member of the International Cricket Council (ICC).

-Personal life and early career
+Biography

-Anura Punchi Banda Tennekoon was born in Anuradhapura.
+Anura Punchi Banda Tennekoon was born in Anuradhapura to a Family from Nikaweratiya.
 At the age of six, he moved to Colombo, and was admitted to S. Thomas' College, Mount Lavinia.
 Staying at the school hostel, Tennekoon was soon accustomed with cricket, and became part of the school cricket team.
 He eventually went on to captain the Thomian cricket team, and was chosen as Sri Lanka's best schoolboy batsman in 1964.
 He had had the best batting average of 56.84 in the previous season, having scored a total of 513 runs.

+Personal life

+He married Nelun Ramanayake, an Attorney at Law on 6 June 1974 and his marriage took a place just a year before he took the captainship to lead Sri Lanka at international level and subsequently led Sri Lanka at their first Cricket World Cup tournament.

+Both Anura and Nelun celebrated their 50th wedding anniversary on 6 June 2024 with a religious service attended by his family members in a special ceremony to mark the occasion.

+Early career

 He played his first first-class match for Ceylon against an English side in 1966, and was later picked up by the Sinhalese Sports Club (SSC).
 Tennekoon also played for the Ceylon Board President's XI in Gopalan Trophy matches.
 He was selected to tour England with the Ceylon team in 1968, but the tour was cancelled just before it was due to begin.

 He made his career's highest score in a first class match against India in 1974, hitting an unbeaten 169.
 This is regarded as one of the best centuries scored by a Sri Lankan batsman before the country gained Test status.